ConradKent/openvr_headset_ros/README.md

 		$git clone https://github.com/ConradKent/openvr_headset_ros
 		$cd ..
 		$catkin_make

+### Running openvr_headset_ros example code

-To run the example code, open a new terminal and source ROS and your catkin workspace according to: http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
+To run any example code, open a new terminal and source ROS and your catkin workspace according to: http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
 Make sure SteamVR is running and that your VR headset and controllers are connected.
 Then run:

+When launching, make sure that SteamVR is open and that the headset and controllers are active.
+I've also found it best to have your finger over the sensor inside the headset that wakes it up (The sensor that aims at your forehead to check if you have the headset on).

+To launch an empty scene with headset/controllers:

 		$roslaunch openvr_headset_ros VR_empty_test.launch